aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

 4.Under General configuration, do the following:

    a.For Bucket type, ensure General purpose is selected.

    b.For Bucket name, enter a globally unique name that meets the Amazon S3 Bucket naming rules.
 Bucket names can contain only lower case letters, numbers, dots (.), and hyphens (-).

 5.Leave all other options set to their default values and choose Create bucket.

 Repeat steps 1 to 5 to create your destination bucket.
 For Bucket name, enter amzn-s3-demo-source-bucket-resized, where amzn-s3-source-bucket is the name of the source bucket you just created.

 - **Source bucket**: Where you upload original images.
-- **Destination bucket**: Where Lambda will store the generated thumbnails.
+- **Destination bucket**: Where Lambda will store the generated thumbnail images.

 ![Alt text](pictures/bucketCreated.png)

-## Step 2: Upload a Test Image to Source Bucket
+## Step 2: Upload a Test Image to the Source Bucket

-Upload any JPG or PNG image to your source bucket to test the Lambda function later.
+To upload a test image to your source bucket (console)

+1.Open the Buckets page of the Amazon S3 console.

+2.Select the source bucket you created in the previous step.

+3.Choose Upload.

+4.Choose Add files and use the file selector to choose the object you want to upload.

+5.Choose Open, then choose Upload.

 ![Alt text](pictures/bucketWimage.png)

 ***

-## Step 3: Create a Permissions Policy for Lambda
+## Step 3: Create a Permission Policy

 Create an IAM policy which grants permission for the Lambda function to: